ExchangeWorld/ExchangeWorld/express/doc/post.md

 ## POST

 Use to **create** new post of goods.
-A post of goods including following infomations:
+A post of goods including must following informations:

 | parameters     | type  | descriptions                                 |
 |:---------------|-------|:---------------------------------------------|